TSX tops 16,000 points for first time

 Canada's benchmark stock index topped 16,000 points for the first time on Monday, the first trading day since it set a record high on Friday.

-Late in the trading day, the S&P/TSX Composite Index was at 16,008, up 59 points from Friday's close.
+When the stock market closed at 4 p.m.
+ET on Monday, the S&P/TSX Composite Index sat at 16,002.78, up just over 49 points from Friday's close.

-Most sectors were higher, especially the banks and energy companies — two sectors which put together make up half of the index.
+Almost all sectors of the market were higher, led by health care and energy companies.
+The financial sector, which makes up more than a third of the market, eked out a small gain.

-The gain means the TSX is up five per cent since the start of 2017, a decent showing under normal circumstances but one that currently leaves Canada in the dust of others as global markets have been on a tear.
+Monday's gain means the TSX is up by almost five per cent since the start of 2017, a decent showing under normal circumstances but one that currently leaves Canada in the dust of others as global markets have been on a tear.

 "The TSX has underperformed almost every major index in the world," David Baskin, president of Baskin Wealth Management, said in an interview.
 "The TSX has really lagged up until the last few weeks."